 The process of bottling is quite similar to that of racking.

 - Place the demijohn with the wine on a slightly raised but flat platform, with the bottles occupying the floor below.

-- Use the vinyl tube in siphoning the wine to the bottles until filled up.
+- Use the vinyl tube when siphoning the wine to glass bottles until filled up.

-- Finally, seal the wine bottles and label them accordingly.
+- Finally, seal your wine bottles with cork and label them accordingly.

 As soon as you take a sip of your apple wine, you can best believe that it would be last time you purchase typical cider again!

-This homemade drink elevates the modest apple fruit by amazingly capturing its innate essence and facilitating it to slowly ferment in its exclusive juices, right before refining into a sophisticated golden juice.
+This homemade drink elevates the modest apple fruit by amazingly capturing its innate essence and facilitating it to slowly ferment in its exclusive juices, right before refining into a sophisticated golden experience.